tdc77/New-AB-PLC-Python-data-collection/README.md

 A newer version of my Datacollection python program.
 I used customtkinter for a better looking gui and easier tag selecting.
 This program will get the tag values from the PLC and save in an excel file.
 It creates a new file at midnight.

+Updated--11-3-25: added checkbox for midnight new sheet creation and now you can send to mysql database.

+see updates at end.

 when opening is vscode or pycharm make sure the Main_page.py, setup_page.py, __init__.py are in a folder called pages.  app.py and main.py must be outside of that folder.